DenizenScript/DenizenMetaBot/README.md

         - `icon` set to a `.png` icon image URL.
     - `channel_details` set to a submapping of channels to details specific to the channel.
 Within each channel ID key is a submapping of the details, as follows:
         - `updates` set to what projects they correspond to (for the update command).
+		- `docs` set to whether meta docs are allowed in this channel.

 `config.fds` sample text content (the channel IDs are the actual ones on the Denizen Discord group):
 ```